godot-escoria/escoria-docs/advanced/load_save.rst

 Managing migrations
 -------------------

-With new versions of Escoria, certain built-in ESC variables may change their name.
+With newer versions of Escoria, certain built-in ESC variables may change their name.
 For this reason, upgrading the Escoria version could break older versions of a save game.
 In the same way, during the development of the game, an ESC variable or item id may change.
 It is then necessary to migrate old savegames